 How to Prevent Car Accidents in Saudi Arabia

-Also, you should always be aware of your surroundings so that you can anticipate any possible dangers.
+Also, you should always be aware of your surroundings to anticipate possible dangers.
 It’s called defensive driving.
 Being defensive means that you keep an eye on your mirrors and the traffic around you at all times.
-Not only will this help you avoid accidents, but if there is a potential accident, it will give you time to react and avoid it.
+Not only will this help you avoid accidents, but if there is an accident, it will give you time to react and avoid it.

 Avoid staying awake for long hours if you’re planning on driving.
 If you have been awake for over 24 hours, do not drive.

 Related Read: 10 Car Accident Statistics and Facts in the US